EVENTS →

 2

 The Enduring Spirit of the ANZAC March is a 300km journey from Holsworthy to Canberra, taking place from April 15th -24th.
 An unknown veteran will walk the full distance in full WW1 kit and pack, representing every Veteran and what many carry long after service ends.
+Stay in touch with our socials to learn about the 2027 Veteran March.

 What is the Sallyman?